 Do you play sports or do activities where you could be injured?

+Once you know how often you will use your health insurance, you and your family can decide on the right plan.
 There are several different types of health insurance for college students, and each type will have many options.
 These types are:

-For example, you might only be covered at the university health center or a specific hospital.
+For example, you might only be covered at the university health center or a specific hospital if you become sick.
 Contact your school or search for health insurance on your school’s website.
 Some schools will automatically enroll you in their health insurance plan unless you provide proof of outside insurance.

-Medicaid and Children’s Health Insurance Program (CHIP): these programs provide low-cost or no-cost health insurance for those with low income.
+These programs provide low-cost or no-cost health insurance for those with low income.
 International students qualify for these programs as long as they have the required documentation.
-Many students qualify for this coverage, since they are not able to work enough to pay for their own insurance while in school.
+Many students qualify for this coverage since they cannot work enough to pay for their insurance while in school.

 Using Health Insurance on Campus